 Step 2 – Agent Information

-Specify the name of the agent (attorney-in-fact), and provide his/her county and state.
+Specify the agent’s name (attorney-in-fact), and provide his or her county and state.

 Step 3 – Owner Information

 The owner writes the following in this section:

 - Full legal name

 - Nevada driver’s license, ID card number, date of birth, or FEIN (for a business)